Planning Your Upgrade

 Cisco ASA Series General Operations Configuration Guide: Software and Configurations

-For a Firepower 9300 chassis with threat defense and ASA logical devices, use ASDM or the ASA CLI to back up ASA configurations and other critical files, especially if there is an ASA configuration migration.
+For a Firepower 9300 chassis with Firewall Threat Defense and ASA logical devices, use ASDM or the ASA CLI to back up ASA configurations and other critical files, especially if there is an ASA configuration migration.

 Software Upgrade Readiness Checks